Q. Can Cashflow Plan be used

 versions of Excel.

-and wait a few moments for Cashflow Plan’s macros to run.
-See
+wait a few moments for Exl-Plan’s macros to run.
+See this FAQ below

 Loading Cashflow Plan on subsequent occasions.